When sitting on the sofa on windy days we could feel a draught blowing between our toes.

-A previous owner had taped up some gaps between the floorboards with parcel tape, which I suppose should work under carpets, but if your floorboards are exposed there are specific products available.
+A previous owner had taped up some gaps between the floorboards with parcel tape, which I suppose might work a bit under carpets, but if your floorboards are exposed there are specific products available.

 If you can get underneath the floor you can insulate from below, stuffing flexible insulation between the joists and holding it up with straps (strips of dpc stapled to the underside of the joists work well).
 But no such luck in our case, that would be too easy.

 So I took a crowbar to the floor and prised up the floorboards.
 With the floor removed I laid plastic sheeting over the joists to completely draft proof the floor.
 Care must be taken not to block the air bricks.

 The sheeting forms hammocks between the joists into which I poured loose fill recycled newspaper insulation.
 Don’t worry, it’s treated to make it fire & rodent proof.
-Above the whole lot I placed a 2nd plastic sheet before replacing the floorboards.
-The 2nd sheet, directly underneath the floorboards, is to prevent moisture from the room absorbing into the insulation.
+Above the whole lot I placed a second sheet before replacing the floorboards.
+This second sheet, directly underneath the floorboards, is to prevent moisture from the room absorbing into the insulation.
 Or spilt drinks for that matter.
 The prospect of smelling stale beer for weeks after a party does not appeal.
 Ideally, this sheet should be a breathable membrane, so if condensation does somehow form underneath, it can escape upwards into the room.

 Under Floor Insulation

 Product Warmcel – loose fill insulation made from recycled newspaper Rating λ=0.040, 200mm deep U-Value 0.2 Cost £2.50 per square meter at 100mm thick